mz-ir/mazyar/README.md

 ## In Clash Page

 Adds team rank in its federation, based on its Top 11 players.
+Click the rank button to view the 'squad summary' in place.
-Adds a yellow 'S' button in front of each team.
-Click to view the 'squad summary' in place.
+Also adds a new column to display team's top 11 players values.

 ![Clash](./img/Clash.png)